Frequently Asked Questions

 Do you provide accommodation?

 Yes, we do.
-We have an exclusive partnered accommodation complex locally.
-This is a hidden gem truly integrated into the local village, and its location is absolutely excellent—it sits right on the mandatory daily route to the river, saving you valuable travel time.
+We have our own Bujagali Basecamp accommodation.
+This is a local gem truly integrated into the village, and its location is unbeatable—sitting right on the daily route to the river, saving you valuable travel time.

 How should I pay?